purescript-spec/purescript-spec-mocha/README.md

 Running `npm run test:watch` in one terminal window and `npm run test:browser` in another will watch purescript source and tests files and automatically run node and browser tests.

+### Usage with headless browser

+You can run `yarn test:headless` or `npm run test:headless` in this repo to see an example using the `test/index.html` file together with `mocha-headless-chrome`.
+Note that we need to disable-web-security in chromium to allow cross-origin requests.

 ## API Documentation

 See [docs on Pursuit](https://pursuit.purescript.org/packages/purescript-spec-mocha).